mitmedialab/MITLegalForum/docs/DiscussionGroups/AI-Group.md

-# MIT Legal Discussion Group on AI
+# MIT Legal Forum Discussion Group on AI

 This MIT Legal Forum small group discussion series focuses on **"AI, Computational and Autonomous Systems"** in the context of law and legal processes.